 Why do companies call us saying they need an interim executive?
 A top interim put it this way: companies show up because something is going really, really right.
-Or: something has gone really, really wrong.
+Or because something has gone really, really wrong.

 Fitting into one of those categories is just the start of the conversation.
 We also must determine if an organization is the right fit to work with InterimExecs RED Team.

 We have invested 12 years and thousands of man-hours screening, ranking, and choosing the most talented CEOs, CFOs, COOs, and other executives across the C-suite to form the RED Team.
-That work continues every day, curating leadership talent.
+That work continues every day, curating top talent for leadership on demand.
 These relationships are dear to us, so just as we screen executives, it’s important that we also screen companies that want to land a great executive.

 InterimExecs RED Team of top interim and part-time executives around the globe range in specialties from CEO to COO, CIO, CFO, CMO, and CSO.
 But, title is not the main focus.
 Interim executives are often project-based resources that can be pulled in alongside the current management team to carry out big projects, mentor someone internally, or assess how your business is doing and create a roadmap for the future.